The AJS offers grants to its members to support conference, travel, and scholarly publications.

-Launched in 2016, this fellowship program awards seven finishing-year fellowships annually ($20,000) to PhD students entering the final year of their programs and completing a dissertation in the field of Jewish Studies.
+Launched in 2016, this fellowship program awards finishing-year fellowships annually (up to $25,000) to PhD students entering the final year of their programs and completing a dissertation in the field of Jewish Studies.

 This program is designed for current AJS member authors who already have secured publishing contracts but who require subventions to ensure publication of their first books.
-The AJS will grant a limited number of awards of no more than $3,000 each.
+The AJS will grant five awards of $5,000 each.

 This award provides a $1,000 grant in support of scholarly publication in the areas of Jewish Gender, Sexuality, and Women’s Studies.
 Book proposals to be considered for the grant must make a clear argument for the ways in which the work represents a contribution to any of these fields and a subfield of Jewish Studies.